Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Killer
 ttt_killer_knife_enabled                    1       // Whether the killer knife is enabled
-ttt_killer_crowbar_enabled                  1       // Whether the killer throwable crowbar is enabled ttt_killer_crowbar_damage                   20      // How much damage the crowbar should do when the killer bashes another player with it ttt_killer_crowbar_thrown_damage            50      // How much damage the crowbar should do when the killer throws it at another player ttt_killer_smoke_enabled                    1       // Whether the killer smoke is enabled ttt_killer_smoke_timer                      60      // Number of seconds before a killer will start to smoke after their last kill ttt_killer_show_target_icon                 1       // Whether killers have an icon over other players' heads showing who to kill.
+ttt_killer_knife_damage                     65      // How much damage the killer knife does.
+Server or round must be restarted for changes to take effect ttt_killer_knife_delay                      0.8     // The amount of time between knife attacks for a killer.
+Server or round must be restarted for changes to take effect ttt_killer_crowbar_enabled                  1       // Whether the killer throwable crowbar is enabled ttt_killer_crowbar_damage                   20      // How much damage the crowbar should do when the killer bashes another player with it.
+Server or round must be restarted for changes to take effect ttt_killer_crowbar_thrown_damage            50      // How much damage the crowbar should do when the killer throws it at another player.
+Server or round must be restarted for changes to take effect ttt_killer_smoke_enabled                    1       // Whether the killer smoke is enabled ttt_killer_smoke_timer                      60      // Number of seconds before a killer will start to smoke after their last kill ttt_killer_show_target_icon                 1       // Whether killers have an icon over other players' heads showing who to kill.
 Server or round must be restarted for changes to take effect